Characters : Osborn, Jr., Norman (Normie)

 Normie Osborn has led a very full life for someone so young.
 His life has been in danger since before he was even born, but that's an unfortunate consequence of being the son and grandson of two Green Goblins.

 Normie was raised by his parents, unaware that his grandfather had faked his death and was living in Europe.
 As Normie grew older, he showed a strong hatred of Spider-Man, demonstrated by his repeated crushing of his Spider-Man action figure and muttering, "Kill the Spider...break his back...Kill the Spider...break his back."
-This hatred was probably caused by the fact that the second Hobgoblin attacked his home, also looking for the secrets of Norman Osborn (Web #47).
-Spider-Man fought off the attack, but all that the frightened child understood was that the man in the red and blue costume was part of a scary situation.
+This hatred was probably caused by the fact that the second Hobgoblin (Jason Macendale) attacked his home, also looking for the secrets of Norman Osborn.
+(Web of Spider-Man #47)

 Unfortunately, Harry did even more damage to Normie's young mind posthumously, when a trio of robotic Goblin women kidnapped the boy and tried to expose him to the toxic, strength enhancing Goblin formula.
 Again, Spider-Man came to the rescue, with the help of the reformed Molten Man (Spider-Man: Legacy of Evil).